Pttn/rieMiner/README.md

 * Windows 7 or later, or recent enough Linux;
 * x64 CPU with SSE instruction set;
-* 1 GiB of RAM (Sieve size must be manually set at a lower value in the options).
+* 1 GiB of RAM (the prime table limit must be manually set at a lower value in the options).

 Recommended: